Jaylen Brown NBA Playoffs Player Props: Celtics vs. 76ers

 Jaylen Brown Insights vs. the 76ers

-- Brown is averaging 7.3 three-point field goal attempts per game this season, which is 13.9% of his team's tries from beyond the arc.
+- He's made 2.4 threes per game, or 12.4% of his team's makes from beyond the arc this season.

-- Brown's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the 76ers are one of the league's slowest with 99.8 possessions per contest.
+- Brown's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- On defense, the 76ers have given up 110.9 points per game, which is third-best in the NBA.
+- Defensively, the 76ers are ranked third in the league, giving up 110.9 points per game.

-- Allowing 41.2 rebounds per game, the 76ers are the second-ranked team in the NBA.
+- On the glass, the 76ers are second in the NBA, allowing 41.2 rebounds per game.

-- The 76ers are the sixth-ranked team in the league, allowing 24.2 assists per game.
+- The 76ers are the sixth-ranked team in the league, giving up 24.2 assists per game.

-- The 76ers are the fifth-ranked squad in the NBA at allowing threes, conceding 11.6 made 3-pointers per contest.

 Jaylen Brown vs. the 76ers